See caption

 Blocked north doorway at South Lopham, Norfolk

 Many medieval churches have blocked up doors, and those in the north wall are often known as Devil’s doors.
-The common explanation is that in more superstitious times the north door would have been left open during the ceremony of baptism so that the Devil, when he left the child after its original sin was cleansed during the service, could escape from the church.[1]
+The common explanation is that in more superstitious times the north door would have been left open during the ceremony of baptism so that the Devil, when he left the child after its original sin was cleansed, could escape from the church.[1]

-Most seem to have been blocked up during the 16th century, and the conventional wisdom is that it was done to discourage superstitious belief in the Devil fleeing from the infant’s body, but it is at least as likely that the extra wall space thus created could then have been used to install additional pews.[1]
+Most seem to have been blocked up during the 16th century.
+The conventional wisdom is that it was done to discourage superstitious belief in the Devil fleeing from the infant’s body, but it is at least as likely that the extra wall space thus created could have been used to install additional pews.[1]

 The historian Nicholas Groves has suggested that the appellation of Devil’s door stems from an “unintelligent post-Reformation antiquarianism resulting from a lack of knowledge of mediæval liturgy”.[1]